-We've written in the past about radar and its advances (see Radar For The Private Boater and High Def' Comes to Radar - Will Anything be the Same?) and I remain a devotee of the technology.

-But you need to understand what you are seeing, what you may not be seeing, and why.

-This column is about that...
+We've written in the past about radar and its advances (see The Independent archives at indyeastend.com for "Radar for the Private Boater - your Eye Ayes!" and "'High Def' Comes to Radar - Will Anything be the Same?") and I remain a devotee' of the technology.
+But you need to understand what you are seeing, or not seeing and why.
+This column is about that.